 Writing in all subjects is of a very high standard, showing clear evidence of critical thought and creativityISI Report June 2015

 English develops every student’s ability to read fluently, to enjoy what is read and to interact meaningfully with a wide range of texts.
 A variety of approaches to learning to read are used, thus ensuring all children are successful in the early stages.
 Regular group and class reading sessions throughout the Prep school ensure that reading development maintains an important focus throughout the children’s education.

 Children’s writing skills are developed through the sharing of personal experiences, writing imaginatively and in communicating facts, ideas and opinions.
-There are annual Creative Writing competitions for all our Prep School children and an annual autobiographical writing competition for those in Years 7 & 8.
-In addition we host visiting writers’ workshops for both able and more reluctant writers.
+There are annual Creative Writing competitions for all our Prep School children and an annual article writing competition run by The King’s School, Canterbury for our Year 8 pupils.
+In addition, we host visiting writers’ workshops for both able and more reluctant writers.

 Pupils show a strong sense of social awareness.
-The development and mature awareness of fundamental social issues and the contribution they can make to resolving them through a wide range of activities including the study of modern literature and lively debatesisi report june 2015
+The development and mature awareness of fundamental social issues and the contribution they can make to resolving them through a wide range of activities including the study of modern literature and lively debates